The following description relates to the time when unaccompained hiking to Water Holes Canyon

 Much more of the canyon is accessible downstream of the alternative entrance point.
 Short slot-like passages are separated by longer open sections, as the canyon deepens steadily.
 After another half mile, a second curving drop of 25 feet blocks the way forward, and as there are other larger falls between here and the Colorado River, and no more narrows, this is a sensible point to turn back for those without ropes.

 the Colorado, but also passes a variety of erosional rock features, occasional clear rainwater pools and various species of cacti.
-It takes about 80 minutes to walk from US 89 across exposed rock to the edge of Glen Canyon, which at the junction with Water Holes makes a graceful sweep through 180° and turns northwest.
-Just around the next bend, the cliffs open out quite abruptly at Lees Ferry.
+It takes about 80 minutes to walk from the highway across exposed rock to the edge of Glen Canyon, which at the junction with Water Holes makes a graceful sweep through 180° (known as Water Holes Bend